-FRC research on the real-world adoption and impact of AI technologies in corporate reporting across UK Public Interest Entities
+FRC research on the adoption and impact of AI technologies in corporate reporting across UK Public Interest Entities

-1 minute read
+2 minute read

 The Financial Reporting Council (FRC) has commissioned Lancaster University to conduct independent research into the real-world adoption and impact of AI technologies in corporate reporting across UK Public Interest Entities (PIEs).
 This research will contribute to the FRC’s evidence base, informing its regulatory practice and policy.

-The research team, comprising Prof. Steven Young, Dr Mahmoud Gad, Dr Dasha Smirnow, Prof. Ken Lee, and Dr Yasmine Chahed, brings extensive experience in public and private sector research collaborations, as well as expertise in corporate reporting, corporate governance, and the application of AI technologies.
-The project is supported by relevant professional bodies, including the Association of Chartered Certified Accountants (ACCA), the Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants of Scotland (ICAS), and the Investor Relations Society (IR Society).
+The project is supported by relevant professional bodies, including the Association of Chartered Certified Accountants (ACCA), the Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Chartered Accountants of Scotland (ICAS), the Investor Relations Society (IR Society) and the Chartered Governance Institute UK and Ireland.
 These project partners are helping the research team by facilitating access to participants and sharing sector expertise.

 To capture the real-life experience of UK PIEs, the research team will conduct in-depth interviews with relevant teams and individuals who are involved in the oversight and day-to-day production of annual reports and accounts, sustainability reporting, and other investor communication.
 These will be followed by an online survey to establish the current baseline across a representative sample of UK PIEs.